coljac/ozjup/README.md

 - Clone this repo
 - Make the script executable
-- Run the script with relevant parameters, most crucial being `-u ozstar_username` and `-n` if you want to run the notebook on a dedicated node, useful if you need lots of cycles or guaranteed GPU memory.
+- Run the script with relevant parameters and command, particularly `-n` or `--node` if you want to run the notebook on a dedicated job node, useful if you need lots of cycles or guaranteed GPU memory.
 - Take a look at the help with `ozjup -h`

 ```git clone https://github.com/coljac/ozjup